Jmax000/startup/conflictTest.md

-some text in the file
+some text to the file